gui-gui/my-mac-setup/README.md

-THIS IS FOR OSX EL CAPITAN
+# WEB Development setup for new mac with El Capitan

 This is my setup when i need to setup a new mac for webdev.
-It includes the basic to get apache to work with multiple virtual hosts, multiple php versions with homebrew, git, mysql (mariadb).
+It includes the basic to get apache to work with multiple virtual hosts , multiple php versions with homebrew, git, mysql (mariadb).
 Use at your own risk.

 This is compiled from pieces of some great tutorials i found online.
 This is only a personal guideline.